Sample Performance Tasks

 Given a cost per pair of skateboard wheels, students determine how much money is needed to buy 846 skateboard wheels.Instructional tasks include differentiated versions at 3 points of entry.

-Students determine whether or not Mike found 10 marbles.Summative assessments include student anchor papers and scoring rationales.
+Students determine who put a greater number of books on a book shelf.Summative assessments include student anchor papers and scoring rationales.

 Sharing Jelly Beans